IMARC And Polymerupdate Forge Strategic Alliance To Revolutionise Petrochemical Market Intelligence

+(MENAFN- Market Press Release) January 11, 2024 5:42 am - IMARC and Polymerupdate Forge Strategic Alliance to Revolutionise Petrochemical Market Intelligence

-(MENAFN- ForPressRelease) New Delhi, January 11th: IMARC Services Private Limited, a leading market research and consulting company, has announced a transformative strategic partnership with Polymerupdate, a globally renowned real-time business intelligence provider in the petrochemical sector.
+New Delhi, January 11th – IMARC Services Private Limited, a leading market research and consulting company, has announced a transformative strategic partnership with Polymerupdate, a globally renowned real-time business intelligence provider in the petrochemical sector.
 This partnership, solidified through a Memorandum of Understanding (MOU), is set to revitalise the business intelligence and market insights landscape.

 Concurrently, Polymerupdate has secured its position as Asia's #1 market intelligence company in the petrochemical space for the past 24 years.
 The company provides business critical industry news and price assessments, which are used as benchmarks for contract settlements in many parts of South Asia, Southeast Asia, and the Middle East.
 Polymerupdate services several thousand clients in over 71 countries.
 Polymerupdate constantly strives to enhance the quality of its services further by adopting new ideas and achieving steady traction through frequent technological innovations.
 The company hosts industry-leading conferences under the brand name RACE (Recycling And the Circular Economy) and has a training division under the Polymerupdate Academy brand label.
 Additionally, The Polymerupdate Club (TPC) provides a networking platform for professionals in the polymer industry to connect, interact and collaborate, fostering a strong sense of community within the industry.
 The partnership with IMARC is an opportunity for both the companies to expand their service offerings and enhance market influence.